-- Is the problem definition clear and scoped? - Is the framework logical and fit for the purpose? - Have the alternatives been assessed clearly? - Have risks/mitigation been spelt out? - Is there a good 'close' to the paper? (e.g. next steps, or recommendations)
+- Is the problem definition clear and scoped? - Is the framework logical and fit for the purpose? - Have the alternatives been fully identified (as required by the Local Government Act) and then assessed clearly? - Has it met the requirements of your significance and engagement policy? - Have risks/mitigation been spelt out? - Is there a good 'close' to the paper? (e.g. next steps, or recommendations) - What more could be done/removed to sharpen the messaging? - What's not there that should be? (we often focus only on what's in front of us).